 Married Sex | The Wedding Cake Model

-3-Wooing & sensual tier
+Wooing & sensual tier

-The third tier to the wedding cake model of sexual intimacy is wooing and sensuality.
+The third tier to the wedding cake model is wooing and sensuality.
 This comes third because it’s hard to woo your partner and have sensual activity together if you don’t feel like you’re friends first.
 High-libido partners are in charge of providing emotional wooing sprinkled throughout the week by giving thoughtful compliments, extra affection, and acts of kindness.
 Low-libido partners are in charge of providing erotic wooing sprinkled throughout the week by flashing parts of their body while changing, rubbing their body against their partner when passing, and sending suggestive texts.

 Emotional wooing for high-libido partners and erotic wooing for low-libido partners can sometimes feel inauthentic.
 Don’t push yourself to distress to woo your partner, or else it won’t be sustainable.
 Instead, nudge yourself somewhat out of your comfort zone while starting with the type of wooing that feels most comfortable to you.
 For example, if sending suggestive texts feels too uncomfortable for a low-libido partner, perhaps begin by flashing some of your naked body while changing.
 If giving thoughtful compliments feels too uncomfortable for a high-libido partner, perhaps begin by increasing your affection.
 Your partner wants to be wooed in the top way they experience love.
 For low-libido partners, it’s usually through emotional connection, and for high-libido partners, it’s usually through sexual connection.

 There are several things to keep in mind during sensual time.
 First, you want to maximize your five senses with sight, sound, smell, taste, and touch.
 For example, if you picked sensual massage, you could light several candles for sight, play some soft flute music for sound, spray yourself with your best perfume or cologne for smell, have a bowl of dark chocolate nearby for taste, and use coconut oil to rub one another’s bodies for touch.
 You want to create a full sensory experience.
 Next, take turns being the giver and receiver.
 So, partner A begins by being the giver of the sensual massage for ten to fifteen minutes while partner B receives, and then they take turns.
 Taking turns being the giver and receiver is important because most of us either get so focused on receiving we forget to give, or we get so focused on giving we forget to receive.
 Therefore, having designated time for each is important.
 When you’re the receiver, practice giving feedback with nah, nnnn, or nice so your partner learns how to touch your body.
 Finally, track your thoughts and breathing to see if you start feeling anxious.
-If you do, pause and relax your breathing then capture and counter your thoughts with the truth table tool.
+If you do, pause and relax your breathing then capture and counter your thoughts with truth statements.